Yana Paskova - Photojournalist, Writer, Editor

 - Trump Gawkers

 I searched the folded glass above me, smooth as tar and just as dark.
-Trump Tower attracted a persistent ring of gawkers — mouths ajar, eyes scaling the opaque tiers, fingers twitching with a constant urge to self-record.
+Trump Tower attracted a persistent ring of gawkers—mouths ajar, eyes scaling its opaque tiers, fingers twitching with a constant urge to self-record.
 It was November 9th, 2016, and I was there on assignment, the cacophony of Election Day still deafening my ears.
 Donald Trump was president.

-Days coalesced into weeks, and I found myself unable to look away, wading through the pulsating crowds — they, undeterred by the imposition of a growing security detail, weather elements, or their own scale.
-Daily, hoards undertook the trek, to stare, gawk, absorb, document.
-This fascination with Trump Tower seemed like an extension of what elected the man inside it, and I had to find out more — through pictures and words, from Trump foe and supporter alike.
+Days coalesced into weeks, and I found myself unable to look away while wading through the pulsating crowds—they, undeterred by an imposing security detail, weather elements, or their own scale.
+Daily, hoards undertook the trek to stare, gawk, absorb and document.
+This fascination with Trump Tower seemed like an extension of what had elected the man inside it, and I had to find out more—through pictures and words, from Trump foe and supporter alike.

-Upon first look, people traveled to Trump Tower for sport and amusement, but underneath the upturned eyes and selfie smiles, I discovered a common undercurrent of anxiety — and not just from those who didn't want Trump in the Oval Office.
-Some of the electorate that voted against Hillary was now unsure which version of Trump they’ve elected.
-People's upward gazes, no matter their political views, sought answers: How could this happen?
-Or now that it has, what will it mean?
+Upon first look, people traveled to Trump Tower for sport and amusement, but underneath their upturned eyes and selfie smiles, I discovered a common undercurrent of anxiety—and not just from those who didn't want Trump in the Oval Office.
+Some within the electorate who’d voted against Hillary Clinton were now unsure which version of Trump they’d elected.
+And so, people's upward gazes, no matter their political views, sought answers: How could this happen?
+Or now that it has, what would it mean?

-This cognitive dissonance — the urge to blend one’s own hopeful perceptions with the contradictions of reality — is something I’d seen in many Trump supporters.
-Most notably, a retired psychotherapist from Palm Beach — who thought the First Amendment did not bestow the public with the right to protest, but instead, protected Trump himself against protesting — offered a head-turning theory on why Trump had chosen anti-environmentalist Scott Pruitt to head the Environmental Protection Agency: reverse psychology.
+This cognitive dissonance—the urge to blend one’s own hopeful perceptions with the contradictions of reality—is something I’d seen in many Trump supporters.
+Most notably, a retired psychotherapist from Palm Beach—who thought the First Amendment did not bestow the public with the right to protest, but instead, protected Trump himself against protesting itself—offered a head-turning theory on why Trump had chosen anti-environmentalist Scott Pruitt to head the Environmental Protection Agency: reverse psychology.

-The point being, that this bizarre, humorous, and horror-filled stream of attention has not simply been frivolous selfie fodder; without the voyeurism synonymous with our era, a politically inexperienced celebrity with a fiery social media account might not have gotten elected.
+This bizarre, horror-filled stream of attention shouldn’t so frivolously be reduced to simple selfie fodder.
+Differently said: without the voyeurism synonymous to our era, a politically inexperienced celebrity with a fiery social media account might not have been elected.
 As one Canadian visitor put it, "I like him.
 He is trendy.”

 From trendy to trending, a hashtag turned president.
 These are his gawkers.